eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 # Gaussian Processes
 Just before we get to Gaussian Process regression, it's obviously important to understand Gaussian processes (GPs).

-**Gaussian processes** are defined as a set of random variables $$ \{ f(x) : x \in X \} $$, indexed by elements $$ x $$ from some index set $$ X $$, such that any finite subset of this set $$ \{ f(x_1),...,f(x_n) \} $$ is multivariate Gaussian distributed!
-An intuitive way to think of them are as infinite dimensional extensions of the multivariate Gaussian distribution.
-Okay, maybe that's not so intuitive.
-It's actually quite hard for me to think of multivariate Gaussians in 2 or 3 dimensions, and I can't even imagine what they're like in infinite dimensions.
+The definition of **Gaussian processes** is that they are a set of random variables $$ \{ f(x) : x \in X \} $$, indexed by elements $$ x $$ from some index set $$ X $$, such that any finite subset of this set $$ \{ f(x_1),...,f(x_n) \} $$ is multivariate Gaussian distributed.
+In other words, they are the infinite dimensional extensions of the multivariate Gaussian distribution.
+That's probably hard to imagine; it's hard enough for me to think of multivariate Gaussians in 3 dimensions.
 Looking at the figures below can hopefully give you a better visualization of them and fortunately, when we consider only a finite subset of a GP we can treat them as multivariate Gaussian:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$ f( x ) \sim \mathcal{N} ( 0, k( x, x ) ) $$